ngaskill/liferay-docs-dxp-cloud/user/articles/01-intro.markdown

 -   Provides tools that help you manage builds and deployments across environments.

-This adds up to faster and more reliable time to market.
+This adds up to faster time to market with more reliability.

 ## Key Features